 About the Area

-Torremolinos is a Mediterranean resort town typically known for its sandy beaches.
-However, there have also been a number of important archaeological discoveries made there, including a number of human bones, tools and pottery, proving that the town was settled as early as the Neolithic Age.
+Torremolinos is a Mediterranean resort typically known for its sandy beaches, but several important archaeological discoveries have also been made in the town, including human bones, tools and pottery, indicating that the town was settled as early as during the Neolithic Age.

-Back in 1962, Torremolinos opened Spain’s first ever gay bar which lead to an outcry and number of public arrests.
-Fortunately, times have moved on a lot since then, and the town now has a thriving gay culture.
+Back in 1962, with Spain still living under the Franco dictatorship, Torremolinos opened Spain’s first-ever gay bar, leading to an outcry and public arrests.
+Fortunately, times have moved on since then, and the town now has a thriving gay – and nightclubbing –culture.

-Your trip to Torremolinos wouldn’t be complete without seeing the famed crocodile park either, or the town’s truly stunning Molino de Inca Botanical Garden.
+Your trip to Torremolinos wouldn’t be complete without also visiting the Crocodile Park and the town’s Molino de Inca Botanical Garden.

-Torremolinos is only a stone’s throw away from Malaga airport so getting to the resort is very easy.
-You can either drive the 10 km down the AP7, get a bus from the airport for €3.80, or take a short one-way train ride for €1.80.
+Torremolinos is a convenient distance from Málaga-Costa del Sol Airport so getting to the resort is easy.
+You can either drive the 10 kilometres down the main highway, catch a bus from the airport for €3.80, or take a short one-way train ride for €1.80.

-The town also offers a range of public transport options, so getting around the place is a doddle.
+The town also offers a good range of public transport options, so getting around Torremolinos is a doddle.